Satyendranath Dutta: Early life and education

 Satyendranath Dutta was the son of Rajaninath Dutta, who was a trader.
 He was born on 11 February 1882 at Nimta, Bengal Presidency, British India.
 The family hailed from Chupi in Purba Bardhaman district He was the only son of his parents.
 His grandfather, Akshay Kumar Datta, was a great thinker, Brahmo social reformer and writer who was the guiding spirit of the Tattwabodhini Patrika.
 After passing the school-leaving examination from the Central Collegiate School, Satyendranath received his graduate-level education from the General Assembly's Institution (now Scottish Church College) in Kolkata.
 He left without taking a degree.
 After unsuccessfully joining the ranks of his father in their family business, he quit that to devote his energies entirely to literary pursuits.
 He wrote poems like Jatir Pati.

 Personal life

 In 1903, Satyendranath Dutta married Kanaklata Devi, eldest daughter of Ishan Chandra Bose and Giribala Devi (her biological mother Noroda Sundari Devi, the first wife of Ishan Chandra Bose, died when Kanaklata and her siblings were young children).
 Kanaklata Devi was from a wealthy Hindu Kulin Kayastha family, originally hailing from Dhaka Nayabari and later settled at Howrah where the family owned estates.
 The marriage was fixed by their families, which was a common practice at that time.
 After Satyendranath Dutta's death in 1922, Kanaklata Devi lived a lonely life and died in December 1967.

 Death

 He died on 25 June 1922, aged 40.
-Rabindranath Tagore has immortalized Satyendranath in a poem written after his death.
+Rabindranath Tagore immortalized Satyendranath in a poem written after his death.
 Kazi Nazrul Islam also wrote a poem titled 'Sayendranath' eulogizing his death.